Search

 15 MCAT Mnemonics That Work

-Let’s briefly look at what the word “mnemonics” means.
+To help you in the fullest manner possible, let’s briefly look at what the word “mnemonics” means.

 It’s an umbrella term used to indicate any activity or device that helps improve learning and recall.